 The United Nations youth agenda is guided by the World Programme of Action for Youth (WPAY).

-Click here to view a pdf version of the World Programme of Action for Youth.
+Click to view a pdf version of the World Programme of Action for Youth in English, French or Spanish.

 The WPAY, adopted by the General Assembly in 1995, provides a policy framework and practical guidelines for national action and international support to improve the situation of young people around the world.
 The WPAY covers fifteen youth priority areas and contains proposals for action in each of these areas.